The Adventures Of Rocky And Bullwinkle

 |Domestic Gross: $26,005,820||Overseas Gross: $9,129,000|

 After The Rocky and Bullwinkle Show creator Jay Ward’s death in 1989, his daughter Tiffany Ward inked a long standing licensing deal in May 1991 between Jay Ward Productions Inc. and Universal.
 Eventually in the late 90s Universal announced plans for two movies from The Rocky and Bullwinkle Show.
-First up was the box office bomb Dudley Do-Right in 1999 ($9.9 million gross) and then The Adventures Of Rocky And Bullwinkle, an expensive live action/CGI hybrid that the studio planned as an event family picture.
-Universal co-financed the movie for $76 million with Capella Intl. — which received its capital from the German tax shelter fund KC Medien.
+First up was the box office bomb Dudley Do-Right in 1999 ($9.9 million gross) and then this expensive live action/CGI hybrid that the studio planned as an event family picture.
+The budget for The Adventures Of Rocky And Bullwinkle was $76 million and Universal co-financed with Capella Intl. — which received its capital from the German tax shelter fund KC Medien.
 Universal and Capella planned on a long series of co-financing partnerships, but only The Adventures Of Rocky And Bullwinkle and the Stallone disaster Eye See You (D-Tox) materialized — and Universal refused to release Eye See You and sold it off to Blockbuster.

 Universal dated The Adventures Of Rocky And Bullwinkle for the prime release date of June 30, since the 4th of July holiday would land on Tues.
 The movie had the benefit of a major marketing push by the studio, built in name awareness from decades of merchandise, syndication on TV and Universal also partnered with numerous corporations for tie-ins — including Mars Inc. for their Milky Way, Snickers, 3 Musketeers and Twix bars and Online animation house Wild Brain created short content for the web.